jasonandersen/HMSA-ProviderSearch-Test/README.md

 # HMSA-ProviderSearch-Test
 This project serves as an example of simple test automation for a browser-based UI.
-We use the following toolsets:
+For these tests, we are going to test the HMSA.com provider search feature.
+In order to create the tests, we use the following toolsets:
 * C# (the solution was created in Visual Studio 2015)
 * Selenium
 * SpecFlow